 - The tenant should understand and agree to the property management service charges allowed for under the lease.
 Most landlords or property management companies charge a reasonable fee.
 Check with your real estate agent to find out if these charges are competitive.

 - The tenant should understand and agree to their allocation share of the total operating cost of the building.
-Check with your real estate agent determine if your allocation share is fair.
+Check with your real estate agent to determine if your allocation share is fair.

 - The tenant should understand any maintenance projects or capital expenditures that the landlord is planning for during the term of your lease, and what is the effect of this on your budget.

 Your real estate agent can determine if a building’s operating costs are reasonable when compared to similar buildings in the area.
-If you’re looking for help negotiating your new office lease, sublease or lease renewal in Calgary, Bedrock Realty Advisors Inc. can help.
+If you’re looking for help negotiating your new office lease, sublease, or lease renewal in Calgary, Bedrock Realty Advisors Inc. can help.
 For more information, learn more About Us or Contact Us.